AlphaSierraGaming

 LIST Vessel Manifest

 ?
-HELP Getting Started / Layer Reference
+HELP Getting Started / Quick Reference

 FLYTO Chokepoint Navigation

 One-click buttons that fly the map to the world's most operationally significant maritime chokepoints, pre-set to the appropriate zoom level and fleet AOR context.
-Each button centers the view on the chokepoint and loads relevant data for that theater.

 STRAIT OF GIBRALTAR SUEZ CANAL BAB-EL-MANDEB STRAIT OF HORMUZ STRAIT OF MALACCA TAIWAN STRAIT PANAMA CANAL